-Join this unique tour to go kayaking, hiking, tracking Wolves, European Bison, Elk (Moose) and Beavers.
-Visit old wooden villages as well as beautiful Kraków and vibrant Warsaw.
+Join this unique tour to go kayaking, hiking, search for European Bison, Elk (Moose) and Beavers.
+Visit old wooden villages, traditional countryside as well as beautiful Kraków and vibrant Warsaw.

 - Go kayaking and visit Wigry National Park

-- Track Wolves and watch Beavers in the Biebrza National Park
+- Search for Elks (Moose) and watch Beavers in the Biebrza National Park

 - Go hiking in the wild Eastern Carpathians